 Meaninglessness can also be tied up with existential anxiety.
 Paul Tillich, a German-American Christian existential philosopher, talked about the “anxiety of emptiness and meaninglessness” in his book The Courage to Be (1952).
 He describes this kind of anxiety as “the loss of an ultimate concern, of a meaning which gives meaning to all meanings.”
 Tillich thought the present age as an “age of anxiety” (he was writing then in the 50s, but this diagnosis equally applies now).
 The anxiety is also existential because it relates to existence.
 It is not an abnormal state of mind.
 It is not the type of the anxiety you might see in someone with neurotic tendencies.

 Tillich’s solution to this existential anxiety was what he called “absolute faith” in “the God above God”.
 He defines absolute faith as “a faith which has been deprived by doubt of any concrete content, which nevertheless is faith.”
-It is acceptance when In essence, it involves believing in something despite the doubt you have about it.
+In essence, it involves believing in something despite the doubt you have about it.
 Tillich also defines absolute faith as “the accepting of the acceptance without somebody or something that accepts”.
 It is being on the brink of despair – when we worry about the loss of an ultimate concern or goal – and we decide it is better to be than not to be.
 Tillich emphasises that this is not a rational act.
 But he argued absolute faith results in a certain degree of meaningfulness and believed this was enough to validate it.
 Kierkegaard was a major influence on Tillich.
 The Danish philosopher similarly proposed – in Fear and Trembling (1843) – that there is no reason in religious faith.
 To believe in God, we must make a ‘leap of faith’.
 In doing so, we embrace the absurd, accepting something to be true even when an alternative belief or doubt is easier and makes more sense.

 The God above God that one has absolute faith in is something that transcends the theistic conception of God, which Tillich asserted was too human, constructed, and symbolised.
 For him, classical theistic notions of God are far too limiting.
 Tillich also refers to the God above God that gives us the courage to be as the “Ground of Being”; it is the ultimate mystery of existence.
 But when we find the courage to be, this God becomes as real as anything else in our lives.
 The Ground of Being is beyond essence and existence, and infinite in nature.
 It is the source of – and what grounds – all being.
 The God above God is being-itself.
 It is not a being like finite beings are.